GE Optima 660 and GE Discovery 750 – Comparison

 They differ in their applications:

 The Optima 660 is great for various applications and it excels in all of them.
-This makes it very attractive for hospitals that need speed, definition, and good results in their emergency department.
+This makes it highly attractive for hospitals that need speed, definition, and good results in their emergency department.

-On the other hand, the Discovery CT750 HD offers incredible high-definition imaging, with a very low dose capability based on its dual energy gemstone detector.
+On the other hand, the Discovery CT750 HD offers incredible high-definition imaging.
+Also, it offers low dose exposure with its dual energy gemstone detector.
 This offers great low contrast capabilities.

-It is specialized in cardiac CTA and can perform optional applications such as Neuro perfusion.
-Moreover, it is the good for cardiac studies with one of the best spatial resolutions that you can find on the pre-owned market.
+It specializes in cardiac CTA and can perform optional applications such as Neuro perfusion.
+Moreover, it is good for cardiac studies with one of the best spatial resolutions that you can find on the pre-owned market.

 The Optima 660 can also offer low-dose imaging by using ASiR reconstruction technology.
 This technology provides significant benefits for imaging.

 Their X-ray tubes have oil/air cooling, but the Discovery’s tube has higher heat storage and dissipation rate.
-As the Discovery has a higher MHU (Mega Hit Unit), the system can take more patients throughout the day without stops for the tube to cool down.
+As the Discovery has a higher MHU (Mega Hit Unit), the system can take more patients throughout the day.
+That is, without stops for the tube to cool down.

-However, the Optima 660 is one of the most energy efficient CT scanners and it has an “environmental design” that makes refurbishment and end-of-life recycling easier.
+The Optima 660 is one of the most energy efficient CT scanners.
+This is partly because of its “environmental design” that makes refurbishment and end-of-life recycling easier.

 Sum Up – GE Optima 660 vs GE Discovery 750